visualstuart/Docs/aspnet/fundamentals/middleware.rst

 .. note:: The `IApplicationBuilder interface <https://github.com/aspnet/HttpAbstractions/blob/1.0.0-beta5/src/Microsoft.AspNet.Http.Abstractions/IApplicationBuilder.cs#L17>`_ itself exposes a single ``Use`` method, so technically they're not all *extension* methods.

-We've already seen several examples of how to build a request pipeline with ``Use``.
+We've already seen several examples of how to build a request pipeline with ``Use``. ``Map*`` extensions are used as a convention for branching the pipeline.
+The current implementation supports branching based based on the request's path, or using a predicate.
 The ``Map`` extension method is used to match request delegates based on a request's path. ``Map`` simply accepts a path and a function that configures a separate middleware pipeline.
-In this example, any request with the base path of ``/maptest`` will be handled by the pipeline configured in the ``HandleMapTest`` method.
+In the following example, any request with the base path of ``/maptest`` will be handled by the pipeline configured in the ``HandleMapTest`` method.

 .. literalinclude:: middleware/sample/src/MiddlewareSample/Startup.cs
 	:language: c#